|Artists Home History Glossary Guides Publishers Techniques Topicals Warfare Blog Contact|

 Tafuri was primarily a landscape painter in an romanticized academic style that incorporated the Venetian and Neapolitan traditions of his teachers.
 His bright pallet was more obvious in his watercolors; a medium he also used to design postcards.
 Most of these chromolithographic cards depict loosely painted scenes of Venice, though he also produced more tightly drawn holiday cards under the influence of Art Nouveau.

 Margaret was the daughter of the landscape painter Percy Tarrant.
+Though born on the outskirts of London, she was raised on the coast at Margate.
 She studied at the Clapham, Heatherley’s, and Guildford Schools of Art.
 She began her career by producing illustrations for Water Babies in 1908, followed by images for other children’s books, posters, greeting cards, calendars, and postcards.
 Tarrant was known for her depictions of flowers, religious subjects, and especially fairies.
 In 1920 she began a long relationship with the Medici Society, who published most of her postcards.
 Around the mid-1930’s she moved to Peaslake, and eventually Cornwall.